-Lure of the Will to Believe In claiming knowledge, we feel trapped between desiring certainty and a need to pursue the good.
+Lure of the Will to Believe In claiming knowledge, we feel trapped between desiring certainty and needing to pursue the good.

 What Makes It True?
 Something about our declaration allows us to claim it as true.
 That something is our claim’s warrant or justification.

 What Counts as Justification?
 Two entirely different kinds of warrant support our truth claims.
-Each has its own methods of supporting our claims to truth, goodness, or beauty.
+Each has its own methods of girding our claims to truth, goodness, or beauty.
 But are they compatible?

-Our Freedom Fetish Since we are so in love with our freedom, we should take the time to learn what it is.
+Our Freedom Fetish Since we are so in love with our freedom, we should take the time to learn its three components.